 CART Services (Communication Access Realtime Translation)

-Similar to captioning, are a professional service that can be delivered on location or remotely.
+Similar to captioning, CART is a professional service that can be delivered on location or remotely.
 The National Court Reporters Association (NCRA) describes CART services as “the instant translation of the spoken word into English text using a stenotype machine, notebook computer and realtime software.”
 The text produced by the CART service can be displayed on an individual’s computer monitor, projected onto a screen, combined with a video presentation to appear as captions, or otherwise made available using other transmission and display systems.

 Certified Deaf Interpreters (CDIs)